 Although there was no explanation given it became very clear in September, when the league fixtures were given, that Netherthong was no longer in the league and the club was effectively in abeyance.

 However a new club was formed called the Netherthong Argyle Association Football Club which joined the Huddersfield District Football League for under 21 teams and fixtures were arranged from September 16 – April 7.
 Herbert Hoyle was the captain, C.Wood the vice – captain, S.Butterworth president and Lewis Dyson the secretary.
-Their pitch was in the field situated at Moor Lane.
-See photograph of the team.
+Their pitch was in the field situated at Moor Lane on the right-hand side as you leave the village..
+See below a photograph of the team.

 Results were : Argyle 4 Golcar 6.
 Scorers for Netherthong were A. Sanderson with a hat –trick and A.Roebuck.
 Argyle won the return match 2-1.
 They drew with Flockton Juniors 2-2 at home but lost the return at Flockton by 5-1.

 The home game against Cliffe attracted a large crowd and Argyle ran out 7 -4 winners with R.Hill bagging 4, A. Sanderson 2 and Harry Charlesworth 1.
 The return at Cliffe was won by the home team 3-1.

 They drew 2-2 at home with Shepley ( L. Charlesworth and R.Hall the scorers) and also drew 1-1 at Shepley with R.Hall scoring but also missing a penalty.
 R.Hall was in the goals again, scoring 2 in their away loss to Honley United Reserves.